 Lectures, seminars, and exams are only tools.
 It is not about us telling you what to learn from a book and then you reproducing this in your exam.
-We want you to become an independent thinker.
-To help you with this, we provide you with all kinds of input.
+We want you to become an independent thinker, and to help with this, we provide you with all kinds of input.

-In addition to following lectures, you will also train skills such as writing, presenting, planning, and others that we refer to as 'academic skills'.
-This may seem like a rather vague concept, but it encompasses a wide range of competences such as the ability to carry out research, take a systematic, academic approach to solving problems, reflect critically, feel responsibility for your field, recognize ethical issues, and communicate with other academics.
+In addition to following lectures, you will also train skills such as writing, presenting, planning, and others were refer to as 'academic skills'.
+This may seem like a rather vague concept, but it encompasses a wide range of competences such as the ability to carry out research, take a systematic, academic approach to solving problems, reflect critically, feel responsibility for your field, recognise ethical issues, and communicate with other academics.

 In all theoretical courses you follow, in all lab courses you take, and in all your extracurricular activities, you will acquire skills, get to know yourself and your potential, and discover your weaknesses.
 This, combined with the expert knowledge you acquire in your study programme, will turn you into a university graduate and an academic (researcher) in a scientific field.

 When faced with choices within your degree programme (theoretical internship or practical internship, more or less physics or biology, research or teacher training programme?), you could make your decisions on the basis of your grades for certain courses.
 It would be better, however, to also include other competences in your decision-making.
-If you’re bad at speaking in front of a group and have been unable to develop this skill, perhaps you may want to reconsider your wish to be a teacher.
+If you’re bad at speaking in front of a group and have been unable to develop this skill, perhaps it’s better to reflect on whether you wish to be a teacher.
 If you’re very active in your study association and a successful organiser, that tells you something about your potential to develop as a manager, entrepreneur or university professor.

 The seminar series for this year: